JanuszMarek/UsingAPIs/README.md

 <br>Thanks to YouTube Data API developers can add YouTube functionality to their sites.
 <br><br>
 GIPHY and YouTube sections in my web site provides search bar for search a content from APIs e.g. user can search for "funny cats" and he will get search results of GIFs with cats (in GIPHY section) and videos with cats (in YouTube section) which are linked to YouTube page with this videos.
-<br>Pokemon section contain list of all pokemons (with filtration in the future) and details page of Pokemon with data from API.
+<br>Pokemon section contain list of all pokemons and details page of Pokemon with data from API.
 In the future I want to add 4th API for Google Calendar with reading events of current day and possibility to add new events.

 ## Technologies